This Easy Caramel Corn Recipe is buttery, crunchy, and coated in the most irresistible caramel for the ultimate popcorn treat

 - Keep heat steady: Use medium heat to keep it from burning or cooking unevenly.

-- Work quickly: Once the caramel is ready, pour it over the popcorn and toss right away before it sets.
+- Work quickly: Once the caramel is ready, pour it over the popcorn and toss right away.

 - Cool completely: Let the caramel corn cool all the way before eating!